GHOST-Aram/friendly-docs/venuetypes/docs/[id]/get.md

 ## GET `venue-types/:id`

-This endpoint allows users to retrieve venue types details using a specific venue type ID.
+This endpoint allows users to retrieve details of venue types using a specific venue type ID.

 ### Authorization
 All users, including anonymous users, can view venue type details.
 Authentication is therefore not required for this endpoint.